 The Board delegates day-to-day management responsibilities to the Chief Executive who chairs the Management Committee ("MANCO"), which is an executive-level committee providing recommendation and advice to the Chief Executive in discharge of his responsibilities to the Board.
-Specific accountabilities are further delegated to sub-committees including, Risk Management Committee ("RMC"), Asset and Liability Management Committee ("ALCO"), Compliance Committee ("CC") and Information and Technology Committee ("ITC").
-The Chief Risk Officer ("CRO") is granted authority and accountability to make decisions to risk-related matters considered at the RMC while the executive accountability for Legal, Regulatory Compliance, Financial Crime and Fraud risks resides with the Chief Compliance Officer ("CCO") who chairs the CC.
+Specific accountabilities are further delegated to subcommittees including, Risk Management Committee ("RMC"), Credit Committee ("CC"), Asset and Liability Management Committee ("ALCO"), Legal and Compliance Committee ("LCM") and Information Technology Committee ("ITC").
+The Chief Risk Officer ("CRO") is granted authority and accountability to make decisions to risk-related matters considered at the RMC, CC and ALCO while the executive accountability for Legal, Regulatory Compliance, Financial Crime and Fraud risks resides with the Chief Compliance Officer ("CCO") who chairs the LCM.

-Material risks and issues considered at RMC and CC should be escalated to the Risk Committee and/or the Board for adequate awareness, challenge and decisions at the non-executive governance committee level.
+Material risks and issues considered at RMC, CC, ALCO, LCM and ITC should be escalated to the Risk Committee and/or the Board for adequate awareness, challenge and decisions.